pgalko/BambooAI/README.md

 pip install bitsandbytes
 ```
 The settings and parameters for local models are located in local_models.py module and can be adjusted to match your particular configuration or preferences.

+**Ollama**

+The library also supports the use of Ollama https://ollama.com/ and all of it's models.
+If you want to use a local Ollama model for a specific agent, modify the LLM_CONFIG content replacing the OpenAI model name with the Ollama model name and change the provider value to 'ollama'. eg. ```{"agent": "Code Generator", "details": {"model": "llama3:70b", "provider":"ollama","max_tokens": 2000, "temperature": 0}}```

 **Logging**